birajdiyora/MoneyBook/README.md

 - **Customer Management**: Users can add and manage customer profiles, including their names and transaction details.

-- **Transaction Recording**: Easily record transactions, specifying the amount, transaction type (received or given), and associated customer.
+- **Transaction Recording**: Easily record transactions, specifying the amount, transaction type (received or given) and associated customer.

-- **Transaction Detail**: View detailed information about each transaction, including the transaction date, amount, and type.
+- **Transaction Detail**: View detailed information about each transaction, including the transaction date, amount and type.

 - **Customer Profile**: Access customer profiles to view total amounts received, given, and the closing balance.
 Users can also edit customer details or delete customers as needed.